-Local Governance: Provincial Powers Law and 2009 Provincial Elections
+Empowering Local Governance: 2008 Provincial Powers Law (Law No. 21)

-In 2008, a "provincial powers law" (Law 21) was adopted to decentralize governance by delineating substantial powers for provincial (governorate) councils.
-The provincial councils enact provincial legislation, regulations, and procedures, and choose the province's governor and two deputy governors.
+In 2008, a "provincial powers law" (Law Number 21) was adopted to decentralize governance by delineating substantial powers for provincial (governorate) councils.
+It replaced a 1969 Provinces Law (Number 159).
+Under the 2008 law, the provincial councils enact provincial legislation, regulations, and procedures, and choose the province's governor and two deputy governors.
 The provincial administrations draft provincial budgets and implement federal policies.
 Some central government funds are given as grants directly to provincial administrations for their use.
 The term of the provincial councils is four years from the date of their first convention.
-(This law was substantially revised by a law adopted in late June 2013 to give the provincial governments substantially more power, as discussed further below.)